You are here: Programs & Courses » Executive MBA Programs for Senior Managers and Executives

 Gain up-to-date knowledge in all relevant management disciplines

 Benefit from a world-class faculty who combine real business know-how with cutting edge insights from research

 Grow as a leader and boost your personal development

 Gain a truly cross-cultural business perspective and benefit from highly diverse classes

-Extend your EMBA experience and attend Personal Development Days up to three years after graduation
+Extend your EMBA experience and attend the Mannheim Series for Executives (MSE) after graduation

 Be inspired by the valuable and lasting high-calibre MBS network of business partners, participants, and alumni